robocomp/robocomp/README.md

 The RoboLab's set of basic robotics components are now dowloaded.
 You can see them in `~/robocomp/components/robocomp-robolab/components`

-##Connecting a JoyStick (y no JS available skip to the next section)
+##Connecting a JoyStick (if no JoyStick available skip to the next section)

 If you have a joystick around, connect it to the USB port and: